resoai/TileBoard/TILE_EXAMPLES.md

     unit: '%',
     title: 'Slider',
     icon: 'mdi-lightbulb', // Can be defined or omited.
 Slider height will be calculated automatically
+    // legacy: true,  // old-style slider that only works in horizontal mode (defaults to `false`)
+    // bottom: true, // puts slider on the bottom (defaults to `true`)
+    // vertical: true,  // show vertical slider (defaults to `false` - horizontal)
     state: false,
     filter: function (value) {
        var num = parseFloat(value) / 2.55;